briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > A concluding paragraph that discusses the topic more generally might be more fitting than ending on a discussion of host-symbiont interactions.

 TODO

+\rule{\textwidth}{1pt}

+Once again, we deeply appreciate time time and effort that you and the two reviewers have dedicated to our research and the constructive comments provided.
+We hope you'll find that this manuscript has benefitted tremendously from them.
+Please do not hesitate to contact us if we can clarify any of our comments above.

+Thank you for your continued consideration of our manuscript.

+Sincerely,

+Brian Connelly, Katie Dickinson, Sarah Hammarlund, and Ben Kerr